state_props.has_symmetric_extension

 \[\sigma = \rho \otimes \rho.\]

 As the state \(\sigma\) is entangled, there should not exist a symmetric extension at some level.
-We see this being the case for a relatively low level of the hierachy.
+We see this being the case for a relatively low level of the hierarchy.

 >>> import numpy as np